southminanmi/A-Martian-ESD-Model/README.md

 The results show qualitative agreement with these observations at the landing sites, supporting the robustness of our model which is derived from orbital magnetic data.

 # Usage
+This project uses MATLAB and Python on Windows.
+Below are the project structure and usage instructions:
+## Project Structure
+inversion folder: Contains the code related to inversion

+model folder: Contains our model parameters

+plot folder: Contains the code to plot the magnetic field

+Data files: Due to their large size, data files are not uploaded to GitHub
 # Lisense
 This code is covered under the MIT License.